-The NinjaTrader platform offers a number of award winning order entry options providing traders with both user friendly and customizable methods to trade the global markets.
-Market if Touched orders, or MIT for short, allow traders to mask pending orders from the exchange & enter the market with precision.
+The NinjaTrader platform offers a number of basic and advanced order types providing traders with user friendly and flexible methods to trade the global markets.
+Market if Touched orders, or MIT for short, allow traders to mask pending orders from the exchange and enter the market with precision.

 What is a MIT Order?

 This unique order type is similar in concept to a limit order, which is only executed when market price satisfies a user defined limit price.

 A MIT order however will execute a market order once a defined price level is met and the order will be filled at the current best bid/ask price.
 The principle difference between a limit and MIT order is:

 - Limit orders will only fill at the user defined price or better

 - MIT orders will fill at any price after the market reaches the pre-defined level

 Jane places a limit order of 10 contracts on the E-mini S&P at 2716.
 The ES reached the pre-defined limit price, however only 5 of her contracts were filled.
 A partial fill occurred because the ES was experiencing a period of high volatility & was only momentarily trading at the 2716 value before trending higher in price again.
 Because limit orders will only fill at the limit price or better, Jane was only able to secure 5 of her 10 contracts.

 If Jane had used a MIT order, all 10 contracts would have been filled once the 2716 price was met.
 However, it’s possible that not all 10 contracts would be filled at the 2716 price level, rather the market order will fill at the current best bid/offer.